-Peppercorns, fresh and coarsely ground. *for the black pepper, best is a hot pepper coming from South India or indonesia roughly grind or pestled.
+Peppercorns, fresh and coarsely ground. *best is a red or black pepper coming from South India or Indonesia, roughly grind or pestled.

 Fresh mint, sliced into thin strips.
 Regular “Morocco” mint, not spearmint.
 If the leaves are large, avoid the center spine.

 Fine quality balsamic vinegar.
 We prefer a fig vinegar.

 This is one that really sings when you have great ingredients.
 Fine local honey, ripe organic strawberries, pepper that is not too peppery but very flavorful, and a fine aged balsamic will make a difference in the flavor.